LISTEN to the Audio Doc!

 Mixing assistance by Darryl Neustaedter Barg

-Oh my God: The Audio Doc entered into BEA Festival of Media Arts
+Audio Doc entered into BEA Festival of Media Arts

 I just finished producing a 29-minute audio documentary.
 It's the culmination of 18 years of collecting tape, engaging countless people on street corners, finding experts and asking one question: When was the last time you said, “Oh my God”?
 It’s been a remarkable journey of personal discovery through interviews, editing, writing, sound design and mixing.
 My collaborations included a story editor, a local composer and an audio colleague for a final mix.